pocco81/koy/README.md

 -   Variables!
 -   Comments!
 (I'm looking at you JSON)
--   Support a wide-array of data types, for instance:
+-   Support a wide-array of data types, such as:
     -   String
     -   Integer
     -   Float